A Simple Message We Should All Be Sending

 It’s been a tough few weeks.
 My Aunt Dee — who is also my Mom’s best friend had several heart attacks on October 12th.
 Everyday since has been one step forward and then one step back.
 Sadly she passed away on Monday evening.
-My friend told me that they were looking at the Top 10 Funeral Plans UK to get some perspective on how to honor her memory.

 A week before her heart attack, Dee sent my Mom a card.